 In collaboration with

 It is not just a vegetable.
-In Vatolla, the onion is genetic memory, farming culture, a sacred symbol, and community redemption.
-It is the red thread that connects the past and present, hands that sow and minds that tell stories, women and men who still find a sense of identity in the land.
+In Vatolla, the onion is genetic memory, rural culture, a sacred symbol, and community redemption.
+It is the common thread that connects the past and present, hands that sow and minds that tell stories, women and men who still find a sense of identity in the land.

-In this ancient and quiet corner of Campania, a sweet and unmistakable onion has been grown for centuries, symbolizing extraordinary biodiversity.
+In this ancient and quiet corner of Campania, a sweet and unmistakable onion has been grown for centuries, a symbol of extraordinary biodiversity.

-Today, the onion is an emblem of local biodiversity: sweet, not too pungent, delicate in aroma, it is perfect to enjoy raw in salads or in the classic frittata with cacioricotta.
-Beyond its taste, it is also healthy: it has diuretic, anti-inflammatory, and antioxidant properties, and it is an ally of the cardiovascular system.
-Not surprisingly, it is one of the symbolic foods of the Mediterranean Diet, which originated right in these lands.
+Today, the onion is an emblem of local biodiversity: sweet, not too pungent, delicately scented, it is perfect to enjoy raw in salads or in the classic frittata with cacioricotta.
+Beyond flavor, it is also healthy: it has diuretic, anti-inflammatory, and antioxidant properties, and it is an ally of the cardiovascular system.
+Not surprisingly, it is one of the symbolic foods of the Mediterranean Diet, which originated in these very regions.

 It is linked to the cult of Our Lady of Mount Carmel, celebrated every year in July.
 It is not just an agricultural product: it is collective memory, food that unites, a daily gesture, a story of women and men who resist in the name of the land and tradition.